-Registered users of the NHS App are able to use the passwordless authentication feature if their mobile phone supports this.
-This feature is not available through the Browser Version of the NHS App.
+Registered users of the NHS account may be able to use the passwordless authentication feature if their device supports this.

-The NHS App performs passwordless authentication against NHS login in accordance with the Fast Identity Online (FIDO) standard.
+The NHS account performs passwordless authentication against NHS login in accordance with the Fast Identity Online (FIDO) standard.

 4.2 Nominated pharmacy